aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/track-changes-in-a-document/_index.md

 {{% /alert %}}

-The following code example shows how to work with tracking changes:
+The following code example demonstrates how to work with tracking changes:

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Revisions-AcceptAllRevisions.cs" >}}